Net payer countries push back on EU budget plans

 The former Belgian prime minister proposed a weaker rule of law conditionality, in a nod to member states such as Hungary and Poland, by making it easier for them to block any suspension of EU funds in case of irregularities.

-The commission's ambitious original proposal would have made it difficult for a small number of member states to stop sanctions on "deficiencies" in rule of law that risk EU funds.
+The commission's ambitious original proposal would have made it difficult for a small number of member states to stop sanctions on "deficiencies" in rule of law, that risks EU fund penalties.

-When asked if this is a concession to the central European countries, an EU official said it "is an attempt to put the cursor in the middle where we can find a compromise".
+When asked if this was a concession to the central European countries, an EU official said it "is an attempt to put the cursor in the middle where we can find a compromise".

-Michel also included so-called "own resources" in its proposal, sums that the EU could collect.
+Michel also included so-called "own resources" in his proposal, referring to sums that the EU could itself collect.

 These include a national contribution based on plastic waste and revenue generated by the EU's Emissions Trading System exceeding the average annual revenue per country.

-Michel also lists possible future own resources such as the financial transaction tax, digital tax, carbon border tax, and aviation levy.
+And Michel also listed possible future own resources such as the financial transaction tax, digital tax, carbon border tax, and aviation levy.

 'We want money back'

-The EU council chief proposed to keep a lump-sum "rebate", a financial correction original introduced for the UK, for the biggest contributors, which would be phased out over the next seven-years.
+The EU council chief proposed to keep a lump-sum "rebate", a financial correction originally introduced for the UK, for the biggest contributors, which would be phased out over the next seven-years.

-That irks the "frugal four", who want to keep the rebates.
+That irked the "frugal four", who want to keep the rebates.

-Kurz argued that that would mean the four countries plus Germany would end up financing 75 percent of net payments to the EU.
+Kurz argued that it would mean the four countries plus Germany would end up financing 75 percent of net payments to the EU.

 "We insist on permanent net corrections to prevent excessive budgetary imbalances and achieve a fair, sustainable outcome," he wrote.

-The commission rolled out its original budget proposal almost two years ago, and member states have been digging their heals deeper ever since.
+The commission rolled out its original budget proposal almost two years ago, and member states have been digging their heels in deeper ever since.

-Michel will attempt to "close a deal" at Thursday's meeting, and official said, when EU leaders will for the first time haggle over the money, and how to fill in the gap left by the departure of the UK.
+Michel will attempt to "close a deal" at Thursday's meeting, an official said, when EU leaders will for the first time haggle over the money, and how to fill in the gap left by the departure of the UK.

-Countries that want to keep the same level of EU subsidies as in the current budget, and the "frugal four" who don't want to go over the one percent, mark a deep division.
+Countries that want to keep the same level of EU subsidies as in the current budget, and the "frugal four" who do not want to go over the one percent, mark a deep division.
 Both groups will pay more into the EU budget.

 French president Emmanuel Macron warned over the weekend that the EU needs to match its budget with the scale of its ambitions.